TiBeN/m3uragen/README.md

                             move software single images to this dir -M MOVE_MULTI, --move-multi MOVE_MULTI
-                            move software multi images to this dir
+                            move software multi images to this dir -f FILTER_PATTERN, --filter-pattern FILTER_PATTERN
+                            filter out images that matches this regex (available only with -m)

 Examples
 --------